javdome/timeline-arrows/README.md

 **tooltipConfig** - if arrows have a `title` property, the default behavior will add a title attribute that shows on hover.
 However, you might not want to use the title attribute, but instead your own tooltip configuration.
 This method takes two arguments, `el` - the arrow - and `title` - the content of the `title` property set in the arrow data.

+**hideWhenItemsNotVisible** - defaults to `true`.
+When you zoom the timeline and both items go out of the screen.
+You can set if the arrow is still visible.
+By default, the arrow hides, but you can change it setting this option to `false`.

 ## Methods

 I have created the following methods: